 The default is usually granted if you don’t bring it up to date within two weeks.
 It’ll appear on your credit file for six years and will make it harder to get credit for that time.

 They can pass the debt on to a – debt collection company

 Also known as debt recovery agencies, they don’t have any more legal powers than the creditor, but they may be more persistent in contacting you.

 They can apply for a court order

 If you receive any court forms you must fill them in and make an offer of repayment.
 The court will set a repayment and it’s important that you stick to this, or the creditor can take further action.
-Once there is a court order against you,your creditor may enforce the debt by Bailiff action debt recovery, attachment of earning order if you are employed , charging order to secure your unsecured debt and application to make you bankrupt.
+Once there is a court order against you, your creditor may enforce the debt by Bailiff action debt recovery.
+These will involve attachment of earnings order if you are employed, charging order to secure your unsecured debt and application to make you bankrupt.

 This is the first step they can take towards applying to make you bankrupt.
-This is only possible with debts over £5,000 and fortunately isn’t very common.
+And it is only possible with debts over £5,000 and fortunately isn’t very common.

 Stage 1: Missing one or two payments to a debt